octokit/go-sdk/README.md

 ## Why a generated SDK?

+We want to...
-We want to a) provide 100% coverage of the API in our SDK, and b) use this as a building block for future SDK tooling.
+1.  provide 100% coverage of the API in our SDK
+2.  use this as a building block for future SDK tooling.

 ## Why Go?